sec-bit/mle-pcs/fri/fri-proximity-gap.md

 2. Prove that the degree of function $h(x)$ is less than $k/2$, i.e., $h(x) \in \mathrm{RS}[\mathbb{F}_q, \mathcal{D}^{(1)}, k/2]$
 3. Prove that $f(x) = g(x^2) + x \cdot h(x^2)$

-Where $|{D}^{(1)}| = n/2$.
+where $|{D}^{(1)}| = n/2$.
 The third item is to prove that the odd-even splitting is correct.
 Similarly, $g(x)$ and $h(x)$ can be decomposed into odd and even terms like $f(x)$, decomposing them into two polynomials of degree less than $k/4$, so we need to prove that 4 polynomials are of degree less than $k/4$, until finally decomposing to prove constant polynomials.
 This process is shown in the figure below, and we can see that the polynomials to be proved are growing in the form of powers of 2.
 In this process, in order to prove that the odd-even splitting is not problematic, we need to send oracles about all these polynomials to the Verifier, and we can imagine that there are too many polynomials being sent, which grow explosively as $k$ increases.

 ![](./img/fri-proximity-gap-binary.svg)